Park Rules

 Little Island sits between the remnants of Pier 54 and Pier 56, the first ports in New York City.
 In the early 1900s, they were operated by the British Cunard-White Star line where commercial cruises departed and returned, including the voyage that safely returned survivors of the Titanic disaster, and the departure of the RMS Lusitania.
 From the 1970s to the early 80s, the piers became a safe space for New York City’s growing LGBTQ community to gather.
 The steel archway at Little Island’s South Bridge entrance remains from the Cunard-White Star building.
 To discover more about Little Island’s history, click here, or immerse yourself in the history of the iconic Meatpacking District and Hudson River waterfront by listening to Little Island’s History Audio Tour: The Story of Our Pier and Neighborhood Narrated by Tony Award Winner André De Shields.

-Little Island is an initiative of The Diller – von Furstenberg Family Foundation (DVFFF), whose considerable philanthropic history extends to several other New York City parks and arts organizations including The Shed, Signature Theatre, Carnegie Hall Society, and the Central Park Conservancy.
+Little Island is an initiative of The Diller-von Furstenberg Family Foundation (DVFFF), whose considerable philanthropic history extends to several other New York City parks and arts organizations including The Shed, Signature Theatre, Carnegie Hall Society, and the Central Park Conservancy.
 The foundation was an early and ongoing supporter of The High Line and Diane von Furstenberg led the fundraising effort for the new Statue of Liberty Museum and the continued beautification of Liberty Island.
+The Diller – von Furstenberg family has been committed to strengthening the communities of Chelsea and the Meatpacking District for many decades and have directly contributed to the long-term development and economic impact of the neighborhood.
+The creation and operation of Little Island continues this tradition.

-Visiting and Using the Park
+Visiting and using the park

 Little Island opens at 6:00 am, 365 days a year unless weather conditions dictate otherwise.
 Our current hours are:

 Yes, the park is free and open to the public.
+The only activity that requires a paid ticket to attend are all performances in The Amph.

 Only working dogs assisting patrons with disabilities are permitted.
 Please note the ADA does not include emotional support animals as working service animals.
 Little Island’s horticulture team works hard to maintain our garden beds and lawns that can be soiled by pet waste and activities.
 We’re a small park with a lot of visitors, and plenty of plants and flowers that need preservation.